DaveEveritt/unix-for-life/index.md

 ## Robustness: the child of transparency and simplicity.

 > Large systems tend to be fragile and error-prone because they’re too complicated for human understanding to grasp all at once.
-When you can’t understand the internal workings of a system, you can’t be sure it’s fair, or fix it if it’s broken.
-Systems are simple when they’re uncomplicated enough for people to reason about their processes without struggling to understand them.
+When the internal workings of a system are obscure or not open to scrutiny, you can’t be sure it’s fair, or fix it if it’s broken.
+Robust systems work best when they’re uncomplicated enough for people to reason about their processes without struggling to understand them.

 ## Representation: Fold knowledge into data so people don’t need to work out what to do.

-> Hide complexity in data, but keep procedures on data simple.
-Store acquired knowledge as data for others to access—careless staff turnover loses valuable experience and wisdom if not captured from on-the-ground knowledge.
+> Hide complexity in data, but keep procedures on data simple (e.g. make it easy to edit).
+Store acquired knowledge as data for others to access—staff turnover loses valuable experience and wisdom if not captured from on-the-ground knowledge.
 Well-structured data is easier to understand than complex procedures.
 Simplify presentation into unabmiguous chunks that can be seen at a glance.
-We don’t always need to grasp every detail, but where more knowledge is requested, set up minimal pointers to travel from any facet to specific details in greater depth.
+We don’t always need to grasp every detail, but where more knowledge is requested, set up pointers to enable people to travel from any facet to specific in-depth details.

 ## Silence: When there’s nothing surprising to say, say nothing.

 > when a system has nothing interesting or surprising to say, it should shut up.
 Well-behaved systems (and departments) do their jobs unobtrusively, with a minimum of fuss and bother.
-Important information should not be polluted by verbosity about internal organisational behavior, catchphrases, acronyms, congratualtions, personal messages and so on.
-People don’t need any more information than is required to do what they need to do, so share only what’s crucial and essential.
+Important information should not be polluted by verbosity about internal organisational behavior, catchphrases, acronyms, congratulations, personal messages and so on.
+People don’t need any more information than they require to do what they need to do, so share only what’s crucial and essential.

 ## Repair: When you must fail, fail noisily and as soon as possible.

 > Don’t conceal errors—the sooner they’re revealed, the quicker they can be fixed.
 If something doesn’t work as expected, make the issue public to prevent it escalating to other areas.
-If the cause appears to be user-generated, something is misleading users into making a mistake.
+If the cause appears to be generated by people, something is misleading them into making a mistake.
 Encourage error-reporting so people share problems they’re having.
 Shift repsonsibility towards the system as the point of failure.
-People don’t need to feel “stupid for making a mistake” if a system allows mistakes to be made.
-Every confused user who reports an issue is a valuable ally towards improvement in quality.
+People don’t need to feel “stupid for making a mistake”, if a system *allows mistakes* to be made.
+Every confused user who reports a problem is a valuable ally towards improvement in quality.

 ---